 For over 10 years, Christine worked as a manager, mentor, leadership trainer, and facilitator in aquatics, recreation, and the yoga industry.
 She has been a practitioner of yoga, mindfulness and meditation for nearly 20 years, and taught yoga for a decade before shifting her focus solely to psychotherapy, coaching and mentoring.

 Christine leads workshops on the intersection of somatic (body) therapy and yoga, as well as couples workshops in Emotionally-Focused Therapy.
 A sought after teacher and mentor, she also regularly leads international retreats.

 Christine works online with individuals, couples, and families from her home in New Brunswick on the beautiful shores of the Bay of Fundy.
-Christine and her wife, who is a professor at the University of Maine, spend time between New Brunswick and Maine, and travel regularly for work and pleasure.
+Christine is happily married, and she and her wife, who is a professor at the University of Maine, spend their time between New Brunswick and Maine, and travel regularly for work and pleasure.

 For a full listing of Christine’s professional qualifications, click here.

 Therapy is right for you if you are struggling with symptoms of anxiety, panic attacks or depression, or if you are having difficulty in your relationships.
 Therapy treats mental health issues and provides relief so that you can enjoy your life and experience more peace of mind.